hielke84/photo-tools/README.md

         Minimal width of the outer border, as a percentage of the original height (in case of a landscape collage) or the original width (in case of a portrait one).
         Optional, default: 2.
-  -r wxh
-        Aspect ratio of the new image in the format wxh, for example: 2x3.
-        Optional, default: unchanged.
 ```

 ## Installation